 A process of transition was begun in the 1970s, during which the party system was opened up in 1982 and direct elections for state governors and mayors allowed.
 An economic crisis in the 1980s coincided with a demand to wider democracy with a demand for direct elections in 1984.
 In 1985 the military handed over power to a civilian government, albeit following an indirect election in which a compromise candidate was chosen: Tancredo Neves.
 However, Neves died before he could assume office, his position being taken by his vice-president, José Sarney, who had been a member of the pro-military party in Congress during the dictatorship.

 Brazil’s Congress is bicameral, the Senate containing 81 members (3 from each state) and 513 in the Chamber of Deputies.
-At the last elections in 2002 19 parties were represented, with seven of them having a representation of over 5 per cent.
+At the last elections in 2010 19 parties were represented, with five parties and two joint groups having a representation of over 5 per cent.
 Members serve for a period of four years, the elections for which take place at the same time as those for the president.
 Elections are open-list with the constituency consisting of the state as a whole.
-Unlike the US, the allocation of deputies by state is not determined by population or electorate; the smallest state, Roraima with a population of 120,000 has eight deputies, while the largest state, São Paulo, with a population of 22 million, is limited to 70.
+Unlike the US, the allocation of deputies by state is not determined by population or electorate; the smallest state, Roraima with a population of 420,000 has eight deputies, while the largest state, São Paulo, with a population of 42 million, is limited to 70.
 This arrangement over-represents the less developed, less populated and more traditionally conservative north of the country against the more industrialised south.
-Congress remains highly fragmented between different political parties, the most prominent being the Workers Party (PT) on the left, the centre-left Brazilian Social Democrat Party (PSDB) and its allies, the centre-right Liberal Front Party (PFL) and the centrist Brazilian Democracy Movement Party (PMDB).
-The next set of elections will take place in 2006.
+Congress remains highly fragmented between different political parties, the most prominent being the Workers Party (PT) on the left, the centre-left Brazilian Social Democrat Party (PSDB) and its allies, the centre-right Democrats and the centrist Brazilian Democracy Movement Party (PMDB).
+The next set of elections will take place in 2014.

 Brazil’s judicial system is one of the most autonomous of its kind in Latin America.
 Structurally the system is virtually independent of the executive, with the exception of the Federal Supreme Court whose judges are appointed by the president.
 There are five parallel court systems in operation, including state-organised civil and criminal courts, federal courts relating to federal and constitutional law, electoral courts, military courts and labour courts.
 There are three levels of jurisdiction prior to the Supreme Court: the local, regional and superior.